Pink triangle: Nazi prisoner identification

-Symbol of homosexual liberation
+Symbols of LGBTQ+ liberation

 In the 1970s, newly active Australian, European and North American queer liberation advocates began to use the pink triangle to raise awareness of its use in Nazi Germany.
 In 1972, gay concentration camp survivor Heinz Heger's memoir Die Männer mit dem rosa Winkel (The Men with the Pink Triangle) brought it to greater public attention.
 In response, the German gay liberation group Homosexuelle Aktion Westberlin issued a call in 1973 for gay men to wear it as a memorial to past victims and to protest continuing discrimination.
 In the 1975 movie The Rocky Horror Picture Show, Dr. Frank N. Furter—a bisexual transvestite—wears a pink triangle badge on one of his outfits.
 In 1976, Peter Recht, Detlef Stoffel, and Christiane Schmerl made the German documentary Rosa Winkel?
 Das ist doch schon lange vorbei...
 (Pink Triangle?
 That was such a long time ago...).
 Publications such as San Francisco's Gay Sunshine and Toronto's The Body Politic promoted the pink triangle as a memorial to those who had faced persecution and oppression.

 In the 1980s, the pink triangle was increasingly used not just as a memorial but as a positive symbol of both self-identity and community identity.
 It commonly represented both gay and lesbian identity, and was incorporated into the logos of such organizations and businesses.
 It was also used by individuals, sometimes discreetly or ambiguously as an "insider" code unfamiliar to the heterosexual majority.
 The logo for the 1987 March on Washington for Lesbian and Gay Rights was a silhouette of the US Capitol Dome superimposed over a pink triangle.
+Additionally, the first South Asian LGBTQ+ identity-based group used the pink triangle for its logo in 1986: the inverted triangle of Trikone’s logo also roughly traces the shape of the Indian subcontinent, a signifier of their identity-based membership.